Matt Shultz: Cage the Elephant

 Shultz is best known as the lead singer and primary songwriter for the rock band Cage the Elephant.
-The band has released several albums, including Melophobia, Tell Me I'm Pretty, and Social Cues, with the latter two winning Grammy Awards for Best Rock Album in 2016 and 2019, respectively.
+The band has released several albums, including Melophobia, Thank You, Happy Birthday, Tell Me I'm Pretty, and Social Cues, with the latter two winning Grammy Awards for Best Rock Album in 2016 and 2019, respectively.

 2006–2014: early years

-In 2008 Shultz and his fellow band members moved to London, England, to gain a broader audience for their indie rock market after being discovered at the South by Southwest (SXSW) music festival in 2007.
+In 2008, Shultz and his fellow band members moved to London, England, to gain a broader audience for their indie rock market after being discovered at the South by Southwest (SXSW) music festival in 2007.
 The move coincided with the release of their self-titled first album in the UK in June of that year.
 In 2011 their sophomore album Thank You Happy Birthday was released.
 In 2013 Melophobia was released, Shultz viewed the record as a battle "to remain transparent and to remain honest."
 Isaac Brock (frontman of Modest Mouse) once told his friend Tiger Merritt (of Morning Teleportation) that "if you're not slightly embarrassed to sing the lyrics, you're probably not writing a good song," and encouraged him to refrain from attempting to write poetically but rather naturally.
 Shultz said this made sense to him.
 When writing new tracks, Shultz would often doodle an image alongside his lyrics for visual reference.

-2015–2016: Depression, memory, and the making of Tell Me I'm Pretty
+2015–2016: Depression, Memories, and the Making of Tell Me I'm Pretty

 Released in 2015, Tell Me I'm Pretty marked a stylistic and emotional evolution for Cage the Elephant.
 Shultz described the album's title as both ironic and unsettling, capturing a generation's obsession with self-presentation amid emotional dislocation.

 The track "Sweetie Little Jean" stands out as a deeply personal meditation on depression and childhood trauma.
-Matt revealed that the song weaves together the story of a girl abducted from their neighborhood with his own struggles with memory and grief, making it a haunting reflection on presence and loss.
+Matt revealed that the song weaves together the story of a young girl abducted from their neighborhood with his own struggles with memory and grief, making it a haunting reflection on presence and loss.
 He noted that depression can rob a person of emotional closeness, even when someone is physically near: "It's as if they are a ghost."
 Musically, he drew from a rich palette of influences—The Zombies, Motown, the Ramones, Neil Young, and Iggy Pop—while intentionally moving away from rock clichés and toward emotional transparency.
 Matt spoke of shedding performative personas in favor of authenticity, acknowledging the discomfort of creative vulnerability: "Allowing yourself to be naked… can be pretty painful."

 Despite differing perspectives within the band, particularly between Matt and his brother Brad, their creative friction ultimately forged a more honest and nuanced record.
 As Matt put it, they sought to blend character with honesty—a kind of artistic duality he likened to combining Iggy Pop's energy with Neil Young's sincerity.